|International Snipe Class - Dallas, Texas|

 Welcome to White Rock Lake, Dallas, the home of Texas Snipe sailing and racing.
 The Snipe is a 15-1/2 foot, 2 person, one design racing dinghy with a rich history.
 Designed by William Crosby in 1931, it has evolved into a modern, tactical racing dinghy with fleets around the world.
 More than 30,000 boats have been built worldwide - construction quality is excellent and older boats are both competitive and affordable.

 Snipe sailing and racing is alive and well in Dallas, and we invite you to join us.
-Charter and for sale boats are available and we have sailors ready to help you climb the learning curve.
+Loaner boats are available and we have sailors ready to help you climb the learning curve.
 The fleet is friendly and the regattas both competitive and social.

 Come find out why our class motto is: Serious Sailing, Serious Fun.